isomerpages/tp-virtualcampus/_explore/be-involved/temasek-student-excellence-awards-2021.md

 This year, we honoured<b> <u>259 students</u></b> across the Higher Award categories (Individual and Group/Team).
 In addition, <b><u>1,549 students</u></b> received the CCA Dedication Awards for remaining committed to their CCAs throughout the tough season.

-Missed the live broadcast of the TSEA Ceremony?
-Relive the inspiring moments and celebrate our recipients' sacrifice, strength and spirit [here](https://vimeo.com/604754932)!
+Missed the [live broadcast](https://vimeo.com/604754932) of the TSEA Ceremony?
+Relive the inspiring moments and celebrate our recipients' sacrifice, strength and spirit!

 If you have any enquiries on the TSEA, please contact: <a href="mailto:tsea@tp.edu.sg">tsea@tp.edu.sg</a>.